Blog

 We Actually Need That Voice — Just Not at Full Volume

 The inner critic is part of your internal safety system.
 It didn’t show up because you’re broken or dramatic or overly sensitive — it developed because your brain is wired to keep you connected, loved, and socially safe.
+This inner critic often starts as a survival strategy for those who grew up in parentified roles.
 Humans survive in groups, so your nervous system is always scanning for anything that might put belonging at risk.
 The inner critic is one of the ways your brain tries to prevent that risk.

 It watches for signs that you might be judged, rejected, or misunderstood.
 It replays conversations to make sure you didn’t accidentally offend someone.
 It warns you before you take a social risk.
 It tries to predict how others might react so you can stay in the “safe zone” of acceptance.
 In its own clumsy way, it’s trying to protect you from loneliness, conflict, embarrassment, or exclusion — all things the brain interprets as genuine threats.